Here’s the meaning of “not everything you read on the Internet is true”:

-- The Meaning of Not Everything You Read on the Internet Is True
+- What Is the Meaning of Not Everything You Read on the Internet Is True?

 - Taking Advantage of Carelessness

-The Meaning of Not Everything You Read on the Internet Is True
+What Is the Meaning of Not Everything You Read on the Internet Is True?

 A popular meme is making the rounds for years now with a picture of Abraham Lincoln and the quote, “Don’t believe everything you read on the Internet.”
 This perfectly sums up the way that the Internet operates communication-wise.

 We’re constantly bombarded with seemingly infinite amounts of information.
 So while sometimes the jokes are obvious, it can be tricky to notice when some piece of content isn’t completely sincere.